 Throughout his 25 year association, from 1954 (‘Summer and Smoke’) to 1978 (‘Two Gentlemen of Verona’), Tally still holds the distinction of directing the most shows for our group, (30).
 Our first musical at Elmwood was ‘Finian’s Rainbow’ in October 1960, directed by Tally Messer.
 It included performers Jane Hunt, Mary Minichiello, Beth Lynch, and Florence Newman, some of whom are active and contributing members of Elmwood today.
 The years from 1958 to 1976 saw us perform many dramas, comedies, musicals, theatre for children, mental health plays, acting classes, and traveling shows.
 With a growing membership and audience base, we needed yet more space and grabbed the opportunity to purchase adjoining properties.
 The buildings consisted of an old taxi office, a hairdresser, furniture storage, car repair shop, a beer distributorship, and a small parking lot.
 We purchased the entire package, which gave us the entire corner of Park Street and New Street, Nyack, for the sum of $35,000.
 We have since transformed these spaces into 2 multi-purpose rehearsal studios, a scenery workshop, a furniture storage area, a costume shop, a prop room, and other areas for stage lighting, special effects, and assorted storage.

 Through of all these phases of Elmwood’s history, we have been able to provide to our 99-seat audience a wealth of entertainment.
-We have staged over 300 main stage productions, including 70 musicals, 1 opera, and 4 original world-premiere shows.
-We run a performing arts class for children, stage workshops every month, and have a mentoring program for many production staff positions, We have had approximately 1,570 people onstage, 91 Directors of plays, 116 people as Producers, 215 people served on our Board of Directors, with 23 of them as President, and entertained more than 250,000 audience members in our history.
+We have staged over 367 main stage productions, including 77 musicals, 1 opera, and 4 original world-premiere shows.
+We run a performing arts class for children, stage workshops every month, and have a mentoring program for many production staff positions.

 By Mike Gnazzo, Elmwood Historian